Yoel Moshe Salomon

-Yoel Moshe Salomon (or Joel Moses Salomon; יואל משה סלומון; 8 March 1838 - 22 October 1912) was a meshulach (Jewish diaspora emissary), entrepreneur and farmer in Ottoman Palestine.
+Yoel Moshe Salomon (or Joel Moses Salomon; יואל משה סלומון; 15 March 1838 - 23 October 1912) was a meshulach (Jewish diaspora emissary), entrepreneur and farmer in Ottoman Palestine.
 He was one of the co-founders of HaLevanon, the first Hebrew language newspaper printed in Palestine.
 He co-founded numerous Jewish settlements there, including Nahalat Shiv'a, Petah Tikva and Yehud.

 Early life

-Yoel Moshe Salomon was born to Mordechai, a Lithuanian Jew, in the Old City of Jerusalem.
+Yoel Moshe Salomon was born to Mordechai, a Lithuanian Jew, in Jerusalem.
 His grandfather was Shlomo Zalman Zoref, one of a group of 500 disciples of the Vilna Gaon who left their native Lithuania and made aliyah (emigrated to the Land of Israel) between 1808 and 1813.
 Zoref himself landed in Acre, Ottoman Palestine on 9 October 1811.
 He was killed by an Arab when Salomon was 13 years old.